OAIE/oaie-sketch/README.md

 OAIE Sketch offers a side-by-side code editor and visual editor.

+OAIE Sketch has an opinion about correct document structure: each schema should be declared as a named schema.

+## Features
+- shows each operation as graph node
+- shows each scheam as graph node
+- shows each relation as graph arrow
+- dragging for graph nodes
+- quick action buttons for adding properties and schemas
+- clicking schemas or properties will scroll the document
+- detects changes and colors sync buttons

+## VIZ
 Starting documents like this will add a viz (visualisation) into the header (this will show up as a graphic in swagger).
 Sketch can persist and load entity positions to and from this viz.

     openapi: "3.0.0"